thermesmarins/tmsm-aquos-spa-booking/README.md

 TESTING
 -------
-* Bulles Aq: product with choice
+* CASE 1: Bulles Aq: product with choice
-* Duo de Bulles: product with only voucher attribute
+* CASE 2: Modelage corps 40min: product with attribute (other than voucher)
-* Modelage corps 40min: product with attribute (other than voucher)
+* CASE 3: Duo de Bulles: product with only voucher attribute